 Here are a few hints for THE BEST sugar cookies:

-- To give your key lime sugar cookies the best lime flavor, use lime juice and zest from fresh key limes.
+To give your key lime sugar cookies the best lime flavor, use lime juice and zest from fresh key limes.
 Bottled lime juice is made from concentrate, so the flavor isn’t nearly as bright and citrusy.
+If you do use bottled, use Nellie and Joe’s Key Lime Juice.

 Powdered Sugar Icing for Sugar Cookies